Beached in Brussels: deckchairs line urban canal

-BRUSSELS Brussels hit the beach on Friday, with the annual summer opening of the Belgian capital's waterside lido, complete with sand, parasols, deckchairs and beach bars along its post-industrial city center canal.
+BRUSSELS (Reuters) - Brussels hit the beach on Friday, with the annual summer opening of the Belgian capital's waterside lido, complete with sand, parasols, deckchairs and beach bars along its post-industrial city center canal.

 Known as Bruxelles-les-Bains, or Brussels Spa, it has joined the likes of Paris-Plages on the banks of the Seine in turning over downtown waterside space to sunbathing, play and music.